infolock/ESTCompanion/README.md

 <a name="installation"/>
 ## Installation
+Pretty simple stuff:

+* Make sure to install the latest Estimote iOS SDK
-Pretty simple stuff: Copy the ESTCompanion folder into your project - and its ready for use.
+* Copy the ESTCompanion folder into your project - and its ready for use.

 <a name="overview">